kraneesh/OpenCQRS/docs/Commands.md

 }
 ```

-And finally, send the command using the command sender (inject ISender interface):
+And finally, send the command using the ISender interface:

 ```C#
 var command = new DoSomething();